diacode/diacode-website/source/blog/2016-02-25-trello-clone-with-phoenix-and-react-pt-11.html.markdown

 }
 ```
 We also set the `showForm` attribute to `false` so the form automatically hides,
-displaying again the *Add new list...* button and the recently crated list:
+displaying again the *Add new list...* button and the recently created list:

 <img src="https://diacode-blog.s3-eu-west-1.amazonaws.com/2016/02/new_list.jpg"/>